ICE detainees complained about ‘rough’ treatment from Georgia doctor

 The hospital's chief executive did not respond to a request for comment Wednesday.

-Neither Amin nor the hospital admitted wrongdoing but settled the case by paying $520,000 in civil penalties.
-Amin continued seeing patients at the hospital — among them, women from the immigration detention center.
+Neither Amin nor the hospital admitted wrongdoing.
+Under a settlement agreement with the U.S. Department of Justice, the hospital paid $520,000 in civil penalties.
+Amin continued seeing patients at the hospital -- among them, women from the immigration detention center.